India

 Thus, there lies immeasurable opportunity for UK investors, particularly in the sectors of construction, media, education, engineering, the environment, healthcare, power and transport.
 People always talk about special relationships and strong ties between countries, and in the instance of India and the UK there couldn't be a better epithet.
 We are historically entwined and have shared, adopted, traded and welcomed facets of each others culture and personality.

-So if your business could do with joining India on its karmic quest toward 2050, setting up now could be the best move you ever make.
+If you fancy joining the karmic quest toward 2050, setting up a business in India now could be the best move you ever make.
 Read on to see what the wheel of virtue will spin for you.

 What currency will I be using in India?